poseidon/typhoon/docs/addons/ingress.md

 kubectl apply -R addons/nginx-ingress/google-cloud
 ```

-Add a DNS record resolving to the network load balancer's IPv4 address for each application.
+For each application, add a DNS record resolving to the network load balancer's IPv4 address.

 ```
 app1.example.com -> 11.22.33.44